Become A Member

-Although we accept older analog formats (SVHS and VHS) - we recommend that you use a digital format (DVCPro, DVCAM, Mini-DV, or DVD).
+Although we accept older analog formats (SVHS and VHS) - we recommend that you use a digital format (DVCPro, DVCAM, Mini-DV, or DVD) or an Mpeg2 file.
 With a digital format you can achieve a higher video and audio quality.
 You may also want to consider that older analog tape formats are becoming difficult to find and purchase.
 Down the road you may want to submit your program for playback again and we may not be able to play it, because the playback equipment is becoming rare, and is expensive to maintain.

 You may reuse tapes (both digital and analog), but they will eventually wear out, become dirty, or become "wrinkled" - all of which can damage video playback equipment.